 The story begins when Kevin and Alex Malarkey are involved in a horrific automobile accident.
 Kevin, while talking on his cellphone, turned in front of an automobile coming in the opposite direction.
 The driver of the other car was a woman with two young children.
 Alex was injured far worse than anyone else.
 The accident left him paralyzed and in a coma for 2 months.

-- Alex saw the five angels that carried his father’s body outside the .automobile.
+Alex saw the five angels that carried his father’s body outside the automobile.
 The five angels stayed with Alex so his father could have time alone with God.
-His prayed to trade places with Alex but God told him no. God sent his father’s spirit back to earth and Alex remained in heaven.
+He pleaded to trade places with Alex, but God told him no. God sent his father’s spirit back to earth and Alex remained in heaven.
 God told him that he would heal him later on earth to bring more glory to His (God’s) name.

-- Angels are white, have wings, are are sexless.
+Angels are white, have wings, and are sexless.

 There are two days I look forwards to more than any others in my life.
 The first is the day I die.
 You see, I can’t wait to get home.
 It’s not that I want to die right now; I’m not sad….
 The second is the day when the devil goes to the Lake of Fire.
 I can’t wait for him to be gone for good.

-According to Alex demons and evil spirits came to visit him.
-He is thankful that his father taught him how to pray and how to take authority over the demons.
+According to Alex, demons and evil spirits came to visit him.
+He was thankful that his father taught him how to pray and how to take authority over the demons.

 Alex had this to say about the devil, about demons and evil spirits:

-- Demons are often green and they have hair made of fire.
-Their skin and robes are just like the the devil’s.
+Demons are often green and they have hair made of fire.
+Their skin and robes are just like the devil’s.
 Their eyes are like the devil’s and they have long fingernails.

-Towards the end of the book Kevin Malarkey lets readers know that Alex has continued to take periodic trips to heaven.
-Readers are also told that Kevin himself had an experience where an angel name John appeared to him.
+Towards the end of the book, Kevin Malarkey lets readers know that Alex has continued to take periodic trips to heaven.
+Readers are also told that Kevin himself had an experience where an angel named John appeared to him.